 125th Anniversary of the Stanley Cup and the Centennial of the National Hockey League (NHL)

-Donated by Governor General Lord Stanley in 1893, the Stanley Cup is the oldest trophy awarded to professional athletes in North America.
+Promised by Governor General Lord Stanley in 1892, the Stanley Cup is the oldest trophy awarded to professional athletes in North America.
 It was first awarded to the Montreal Amateur Athletic Association at the end of the 1892-93 season.
 The NHL was organized in Montréal during the First World War after its predecessor organization, the National Hockey Association suspended operations.
 The NHL has grown into a professional league of 30 clubs, seven of which are located in Canada.

 75th anniversary of the Dieppe Raid